LiamWhitenack/CDS302FinalProject/README.md

 ## Retrieving NBA Data

 It is likely that a great amount of NBA data could be made available with a little bit of web scraping, but this data could be easily accessed online at a site called advancedsportsanalytics.com/nba-raw-data.
-This site allows a use to download, for free, a 52 columns of NBA data during a set amount of time.
+This site allows a use to download, for free, 52 columns of data from any time period starting at the beginning of the 2020 season and ending at the current date.

 ## Drawing a Diagram of the Data